-SLO_II3 - HOL SLO_II3 - HOLISTIC RUBRIC - DESIGN AND APPLICATION OF OPTIMIZATION MODELS SLO II3: The stude ent of the Bachelor's in Industrial Engineering program will design and apply Optimization models seeking to incorporate manufacturing best practices, for the design, management and improvement of systems that contribute to the ganizations in a global environment, working in interdisciplinary current norms of industry with ethics and honesty, taking into account sustainab Level iteria for student learning The student cannot identify the problem, opportunities and/or objectives.
-0 The student cannot describe the system or its performance measures.
+SLO_II3 - HOLISTIC RUBRIC - DESIGN AND APPLICATION OF OPTIMIZATION MODELS SLO II3: The stude nt of the Bachelor's in Industrial Engineering program will design and apply Optimization models seeking to incorporate manufacturing best practices, for the design, management and improvement of systems that contribute to the competitiveness of organizations in a global environment, working in interdisciplinary teams, following the current norms of industry with ethics and honesty, taking into account sustainability factors.
+Level Levei Criteria for student learning The student cannot identify the problem, opportunities and/or objectives.
+0 The student cannot identify the problem, opportunities and/or objectives.
+The student cannot describe the system or its performance measures. · · The student calling describe the system of its performance measures.
 The formulated model does not represent the real system.
-INSUFFICIENT No real data from the system or model is included. (achieved if most The model was not validated. criteria apply) Experimentation is done using the model but in a disorganized manner. cinteria appiy) No conclusions are obtained.
+INSUFFICIENT Ine formulated model does not represent the real system.
+No real data from the system or model is included. (achieved if most The model was not validated.
+Experimentation is done using the model but in a disorganized manner. criteria apply) No conclusions are obtained.
 An objective is stated but is not clear in its definition.
 System elements are mentioned but scarcely and without coherence.
 The model considers elements of the system but these are not relevant to the stated objective.
 1 El modelo considera los elementos del sistema pero no son relevantes al objetivo planteado.
-INTRODUCTORY Real data for the system is used but the obtainment methods are not (achieved if most adequate. criteria apply) The model is only validated using the opinion of the developer of the model.
+INTRODUCTORY Real data for the system is used but the obtainment methods are not (achieved if most adequate. criteria apply) □ The model is only validated using the opinion of the developer of the 11.37 model.
 Experimentation is done using the model but not according to plan or in congruence with the stated objective.
 The conclusions are not congruent with the stated objective.
-The system is described but bears little relevance to the project objective.
-The formulated model does too many assumptions with regards to the real 2 system.
-2 Data recollection is adequate but statistical analysis of the data is not.
-INI The "owners of the process" participate in the validation of the model but their arguments need clarification.
+The system is described but bears little relevance to the project objective. • The formulated model does too many assumptions with regards to the real system 2 system.Data recollection is adequate but statistical analysis of the data is not.
+Data reconection is adequate but statistical analysis of the data is not.
+The "owners of the process" participate in the validation of the model but IN their arguments need clarification.
 DEVELOPMENT Experimentation is done according to plan and in congruence with the (achieved if most stated objective. criteria apply) The results analysis is lacking.
 Conclusions are made that are congruent with the objective, however they have little support from the experimentation results.
 The system is described completely: elements and relationships in congruence with the project objective.
-3 The model considers system elements relative to the objective and assumptions are justified and in adequate amount. • Data recollection and statistical analysis of data are adequately done.
-DEVELOPED Se hace validación estadística del modelo o bien es se muestra (achieved if most claramente la participación de los "dueños del proceso". criteria apply) Experimentation is done according to plan and results analysis is done cinteria appiy) correctly Conclusions are clear and precise, with solid arguments supported by experimentation results, in congruence with the stated objective.
+0 □ The model considers system elements relative to the objective and 3 assumptions are justified and in adequate amount.
+Data recollection and statistical analysis of data are adequately done.
+DEVELOPED Se hace validación estadística del modelo o bien es se muestra elemente la porticipación de las "due se a del presese". (achieved if most claramente la participación de los "dueños del proceso". criteria apply) Experimentation is done according to plan and results analysis is done correctly □ Conclusions are clear and precise, with solid arguments supported by experimentation results, in congruence with the stated objective.